JordanPhillips-hub/css-flexbox-rules-solved/README.md

 Acceptance criteria:

-- [ ] The layout should closely resemble the mockup.
+- [ x ] The layout should closely resemble the mockup.
-- [ ] Avoid using margin and float CSS rules to define distance/space between elements or their alignment.
+- [ x ] Avoid using margin and float CSS rules to define distance/space between elements or their alignment.
 - [ ] Positioning (utilizing the position CSS property) is prohibited.
 - [ ] Edit the following files:
   - [ ] html: `/pages/authentication-form.html`